This page tells you about the chemotherapy drug combination called FEC-T and its possible side effects. There is information about

 Fewer than 1 in 100 people have these.

-- Confusion or unsteadiness due to the effect of fluorouracil on nerves
+- Confusion or unsteadiness

-- There is a small risk of developing another cancer in the future after FEC-T treatment – if this is going to happen, it most often occurs 5 to 8 years after treatment
+- There is a small risk of developing another cancer in the future after FEC-T treatment.
+If this is going to happen, it most often occurs 5 to 8 years after treatment

 Talk to your doctor, pharmacist or nurse about all your side effects so they can help you manage them.
 They can give you advice or reassure you.
 Your nurse will give you a contact number to ring if you have any questions or problems.
 If in doubt, call them.